Nuclear power: Production

+The map shows the commercial nuclear power plants in the world.
+Research reactors are not considered nuclear power plants.

 Civilian nuclear power supplied 2,602 terawatt hours (TWh) of electricity in 2023, equivalent to about 9% of global electricity generation, and was the second largest low-carbon power source after hydroelectricity.
 Nuclear power's contribution to global energy production was about 4% in 2023.
 This is a little more than wind power, which provided 3.5% of global energy in 2023.
 Nuclear power's share of global electricity production has fallen from 16.5% in 1997, in large part because the economics of nuclear power have become more difficult.

 As of November 2024, there are 415 civilian fission reactors in the world, with a combined electrical capacity of 374 gigawatt (GW).
 There are also 66 nuclear power reactors under construction and 87 reactors planned, with a combined capacity of 72 GW and 84 GW, respectively.
 The United States has the largest fleet of nuclear reactors, generating over 800 TWh per year with an average capacity factor of 92%.
 Most reactors under construction are generation III reactors in Asia.

 Regional differences in the use of nuclear power are large.
 The United States produces the most nuclear energy in the world, with nuclear power providing 19% of the electricity it consumes, while France produces the highest percentage of its electrical energy from nuclear reactors—65% in 2023.
 In the European Union, nuclear power provides 22% of the electricity as of 2022.

 Nuclear power is the single largest low-carbon electricity source in the United States, and accounts for about half of the European Union's low-carbon electricity.
 Nuclear energy policy differs among European Union countries, and some, such as Austria, Estonia, Ireland and Italy, have no active nuclear power stations.

 In addition, there were approximately 140 naval vessels using nuclear propulsion in operation, powered by about 180 reactors.
 These include military and some civilian ships, such as nuclear-powered icebreakers.

 International research is continuing into additional uses of process heat such as hydrogen production (in support of a hydrogen economy), for desalinating sea water, and for use in district heating systems.